Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 DLD handover dates are publicly verifiable.
 Service-charge histories are publicly verifiable.
 The thing that's not in the data is what the developer does at handover.
 Whether they grant a snagging extension when you find a substantive defect.
 Whether they price reasonably on a customer-initiated handover delay (you're not in Dubai that month).
 Whether they answer the broker's WhatsApp at month 28 of a 30-month build to confirm the structure is on schedule.

 That behaviour is what separates a 7/10 statistical performer from a 9/10.
 I track it informally, broker to broker.
-The names on my Buy list above pass that test consistently.
-Two of the names on my Hold list pass it intermittently.
-The names on my Avoid list do not.
+The names on the Lead-recommendation list above pass that test consistently.
+The Selective-fit names pass it for the right deals – which is why the cohort assignment depends on which buyer profile you bring to the table.

-If you take one action from this article, it should be to verify the developer-side behaviour through someone who has closed an off-plan with them in the last 18 months – not a sales agent, not a developer-aligned broker, an independent.
-If you don't have that source: join the withlida newsletter – every quarter I send a Dubai off-plan supply-pipeline report and a developer-watchlist update keyed off the most recent DLD handover register and Mollak service-charge data.
+If you take one action from this article, it should be to verify the developer-side behaviour through someone who has closed an off-plan with them in the last 18 months – not a sales agent, an independent broker.
+If you don't have that source: join the withlida newsletter – every quarter I send a Dubai off-plan supply-pipeline report and a developer-update keyed off the most recent DLD handover register and Mollak service-charge data.
 The yield calculator and the developer-watchlist live there.

 Dubai Land Department